w3f/Grant-Milestone-Delivery/evaluations/fidi_dotsight_3_keeganquigley.md

 # General Notes

+All issues were resolved.
+A nice UI overall, back-end and front-ends work locally and deployed.
+Looking forward to see it all come together in the next milestone.

 ## Eval v2

 I'm able to get through all the steps to create a pipeline.
+Thanks for sending a key so that I didn't have to sign up for the platform.

 <img width="1287" alt="widget" src="https://github.com/w3f/Grant-Milestone-Delivery/assets/35080151/b96b68fa-b4ca-4558-8b32-c8336797cd1b">